World Languages Talent Award

 Talent awards of $2500 are awarded for Spanish, Japanese, French, German, and Chinese.
 Awards are renewable for all four years of study, provided that students are enrolled in language and culture courses or demonstrate active participation in language and culture related activities each semester.

 All students must have applied and been admitted to Pacific in order to compete for the World Language Talent Award.
 All students, regardless of their intended major or minor, are eligible to compete for a language award.
-Most students competing for language awards will visit the Forest Grove campus on Senior Preview days.
-Students not participating in Senior Preview days will complete the online test to qualify for competition in the oral component.

 - Eligible students may be non-native, heritage or native speakers of the language for which the award is granted.